pravj/blog-repo/content/blog/a-framework-for-using-automation-in-product-design.md

 ![HAL 9000 from the movie 2001: A Space Odyssey](/images/automation-product-design-framework-hal-9000-background.png "HAL 9000 from the movie 2001: A Space Odyssey")

-Here is the image from the scene where it decides to rank 10, leveling up from the typical rank of 9 for each state, for the Job of assisting the crew.
+Below is the image from the scene where it decides to rank 10, leveling up from the typical rank of 9 for each state, for the Job of assisting the crew.

 From a smart assistant that can do almost everything, it goes on to deny opening the hatch door for Dave who is outside.